 Historic St. Luke's Church, originally known as the Old Brick Church, or Newport Parish Church, is an historic church building, historic site, and museum, located in the unincorporated community of Benns Church, near Smithfield in Isle of Wight County, Virginia, United States.
 Historic St. Luke's is the oldest church in Virginia and oldest church in British North America of brick construction.
 According to local tradition the structure was built in 1632, but other evidence points to a date of 1682; see Dating controversy.On October 15, 1966, St. Luke's was designated a National Historic Landmark and was listed on the National Register of Historic Places in recognition of its historic and architectural distinction.
 In 1957 President Dwight D. Eisenhower designated the Site a National Shrine in concert with the 350th Anniversary of Jamestown.Since 1954 Historic St. Luke's Restoration, Inc., doing business as Historic St. Luke's Church, is a 501(c)(3) non-profit organization that maintains, preserves, promotes, and interprets the 17th-century, 100-acre historic site.
 HSLR, Inc. does not receive any federal, state, or municipal funding.
 All sourcing comes from private corporations, foundations and individuals.ArchitectureHistoric St Luke's Church in Smithfield, Virginia, USA is Virginia's Oldest Church.
 Once known as "Old Brick Church", Historic St. Luke's is typified by College of William & Mary professor and Colonial Williamsburg Foundation architectural historian Carl Lounsbury as an Artisan Mannerism style of structure blending many influences into a builder rather than an architect-focused structure.
 Other examples of such architecture include Bacon's Castle in nearby Surry County, Virginia and exhibit Cavalier or Royalist sensibilities.
-St. Peter's Church in New Kent, Virginia is a later, less ornate style reflecting the Glorious Revolution of Dutch-English monarchs William & Mary.Plan your Historic St. Luke's Church Museum visit and explore what else you can see and do in Smithfield using our Smithfield vacation planner.
+St. Peter's Church in New Kent, Virginia is a later, less ornate style reflecting the Glorious Revolution of Dutch-English monarchs William & Mary.Choose to start, finish, or center your holiday on a trip to Historic St. Luke's Church Museum by using our Smithfield travel route builder .

 Create an itinerary including Historic St. Luke's Church Museum